OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

   * Boot from boot iso drive
   * Confirm the OS installation

-    * The machine should install the Centos 8 Stream Operating system and reboot to a logon prompt.
+    * The machine should install the Rocky 8 Operating system and reboot to a logon prompt.
   * Note that you will need an active internet connection during this process